Arctic Survival Stories

 Trans-Antarctica Expedition of 1989 – Funatsu Keizo

 This expedition had the purpose of crossing the entire continent of Antarctica without the use of vehicles.
-Funatsu Keizo was part of the team attempting the journey and for the most part everything went well.
+Funatsu Keizo was part of the team attempting the journey and for the most part, everything went well.
 The group moved on sleds and had plenty of dogs and supplies to make it across.

 Everything was going well until one night Keizo left his tent to check on the dogs, but since he did this in the middle of a snow blizzard he quickly became lost and started walking in the wrong direction.
 Knowing he’d only become more lost he dug a small trench to try and escape the wind and waited for rescue.
-Even though he was only feet away from his tent he had no idea which was it was, and with the weather quickly becoming unbearable his chances of surviving until the morning quickly shrank.
+Even though he was only feet away from his tent he had no idea which way it was, and with the weather quickly becoming unbearable his chances of surviving until the morning quickly shrank.

 Funatsu Keizo – The Full Survival Story